Blog

 When we consider scientific observation, we imagine the role of the scientist as a passive actor using instruments and tools to measure and record an event.
 The observer does not interfere with the process being observed–rather, they are simply a diligent note taker, recording information without interference or bias.
 But is that always the case?

-The Quantum Observer Effect (QOE), a concept in quantum physics, posits that the mere act of observing elementary physical objects does affects the behavior of the observed.
+The Quantum Observer Effect (QOE), a concept in quantum physics, posits that the mere act of observing elementary physical objects does affect the behavior of the observed.
 This concept is most easily demonstrated through the results of experiments with photons passing through a double-slit optical system: If a photodetector observes which slit a photon passes through, the photons exhibit particle-like behavior.
 But, without a photodetector, the photons exhibit wave-like behavior.
 And it is even stranger than that, because the transition from wave-like to particle-like is affected by the possibility of knowing what the photons are doing.

 These findings challenge our understanding of our world.
 We aim to observe phenomena around us to learn about them, to gain knowledge about how they exist.
 But if the very act of observing can affect how things exist, then what does it really mean to observe?